The arts

 Music

-Singing is highly valued in the school and takes place almost every day at assembly or in lessons.
-Children receive lessons in listening, rhythm and musical appreciation, as well as history of music and composer study for senior classes.
+Singing is highly valued in the school and takes place three times a week.
+Children also receive lessons in listening, rhythm and musical appreciation, as well as the history of music and composer studies for senior classes.

 In Year 4, all children are taught to play the recorder in class.
-Many continue to play this instrument either in private tuition or as part of a recorder ensemble.
+Some continue to play this instrument either in private tuition or as part of a Recorder ensemble.
 We strongly encourage students to discover the pleasure and positive discipline of music tuition.
-Students are able to take private 30-minute lessons once a week with a specialist music teacher, in the following instruments: Cello, Clarinet, Flute, Guitar, Piano, Recorder, Trombone, Trumpet, Ukelele, Viola da Gamba, Violin.
+Students are able to take private 30-minute lessons once a week with a specialist music teacher, in the following instruments: Flute, Guitar, Piano, Recorder, Trumpet, Ukulele and Violin as well as private singing lessons..

 Drama encourages the students to discover their own inner stillness and strength through practical activity.
 It gives them courage and confidence.
 Students learn to speak with clarity and emotional sincerity, and practise refined speech and directed action.

 Acting and recitation improve language skills and vocabulary and enhance the children’s ability to express themselves beautifully.
-Memorising lines improves the ability to remember and retain information easily, and attend fully.
+Memorising lines improves the ability to remember and retain information easily and to attend fully.

 All children in the school have at least one dedicated drama lesson a week and regular tuition in speech and recitation.
 Children will likely take part in three or four productions in their time at Ficino School.